 - Some individual clients attributed to the private banking segment using the "management approach" are classified to the household segment using supervisory segments.
-The difference is primarily due to clients' financial assets used for client classification the Bank threshold for client classification according to the "management approach" is NIS 1 million, lower than the supervisory definition. - The private banking segment according to the management approach also includes businesses with liquid assets in excess of NIS 8 million.

-These clients are classified to the business operating segments under the supervisory approach.
+The difference is primarily due to clients' financial assets used for client classification the Bank threshold for client classification according to the "management approach" is NIS 1 million, lower than the supervisory definition. - The private banking segment according to the management approach also includes businesses with liquid assets in excess of NIS 8 million. - These clients are classified to the business operating segments under the supervisory approach.

-Operating results of private banking segment
+Operating results of private banking segment (NIS in millions)

-For the three e months
+For the three Fo or the three

-ended M Narch 31,
+months months

+ended March er

-2019 2018
+B 0 1 0 100 31, 2019 31, 2018

-NIS in millions

 Profit and profitability

 Total interest revenues, net 22 16

-Non-interest financing revenues - -
+Non-interest financing revenues

 Commissions and other revenues 2 2

 Total revenues 24 18

-Expenses with respect to credit losses - -
+Expenses with respect to credit losses

 Operating and other expenses 23 20

 Profit (loss) before provision for taxes 1 (2)

 Reduction of provision for taxes (1)

 Net income (loss) 1 (1)

 Balance sheet - key items:

 Loans to the public (end balance) 93 100

 Loans to the public, net (end balance) 92 99

 Deposits from the public (end balance) 13,992 12,384

 Average balance of loans to the public 73 97

 Average balance of deposits from the public 13,524 12,009

 Average balance of risk assets 28 37

 Credit margins and deposit margins:

-Margin from credit granting operations - -
+Margin from credit granting operations

 Margin from activities of receiving deposits 22 16

 Other

 Total interest revenues, net 22 16